rubymonsters/ruby-for-beginners/23_printing.md

 123
 ```

-From the output of `puts` it is therefor not clear whether the object that you
+From the output of `puts` it often times is not clear whether the object that
-are looking it is an array that contains numbers, or an array that contains
+you are looking it is an array that contains numbers, or an array that contains
 strings, or just a long string that contains linebreaks.

 In short, `puts` is useful when you are writing a program that is supposed to